tomverelst/prommer/README.md

 Definitely do not use this in production.**

 Why did I create this then, you ask?
-I wanted a very simple solution for service discovery for Prometheus demo purposes on a single host.
+I wanted a very simple solution for service discovery for a Prometheus demo purposes on a single host.
 I did not want to distract users with other complex service discovery setups like etcd and service registration agents.
 I also wanted to use this to learn Go, so this is my first Go application.